Physical Therapy Guide to Parkinson Disease

 - Difficulty speaking at a normal voice level.

-- Difficulty performing tasks that were once easy to do, such as gardening or swinging a tennis racquet or golf club.
+- Problems doing tasks that were once easy, such as gardening or swinging a tennis racquet or golf club.

 - Difficulty making facial expressions.